 Other Treatment Components

 The specific treatment path is one of the components of an overall treatment program.
-Our overall treatment modality starts with detoxification then moves on to orientation, therapy, one-on-one counseling and successful aftercare.
-We offer activities and groups that range from music to resume writing, from yoga to financial planning.
+An overall treatment modality starts with detoxification then moves on to orientation, therapy, one-on-one counseling and successful aftercare.
+Other activities and groups range from music to resume writing, from yoga to financial planning.
 The main goal is to help people discover a life of continuous sobriety, and the programs of recovery can help them get there.